edgerunner393/Dream-Bookin/reamme.md

 we also need to install " npm i passport-local-mongoose " to help with it's extra functionality with mongodb.

 we will use session for passport as for the while session the user won't change the password in between. in passport pdkdf2 hashing algo is used.

+I am testing the new commit section of my code here